 Article V – Governing Body

 Section V-1.
-Board of Directors: Officers elected or appointed to serve as President, Vice-President, Secretary, Treasurer, Past President (if BoD position is utilized) and up to three Board Members at Large comprise the Association Board of Directors (BoD).
+Board of Directors: Officers elected or appointed to serve as President, Vice-President, Secretary, Treasurer, Prior President (if BoD position is utilized) and up to three Board Members at Large comprise the Association Board of Directors (BoD).
 The President serves as Chairman of the Board, and in his absence the Vice-President assumes the Chairmanship.
-The immediate past President is not a mandatory member of the next year’s BoD; BoD Membership is at the dual discretion of the incoming Board and the outgoing President.
+The Prior President is not a mandatory member of the next year’s BoD and inclusion/selection is at the dual discretion of the incoming and outgoing President.
+The position may be filled by any prior President.
 (Past Board Member position added 10-4-03 Membership Meeting; modified 9-25-12 Membership Meeting to allow immediate Past President to become a member of the incoming BoD, and allows “up to” three Board Member At Large positions to be elected to the BoD)

 Section V-2.
 Board Authority: The Board has the authority and responsibility to act for and manage the affairs of the Association.
 A two-thirds vote of members in attendance at reunion membership meetings can modify or reverse decisions of the Board.